 - Before you apply, review the entire vacancy announcement carefully.
 (Some positions require supplemental forms or request specific documentation/proof of information.)

-Preparing a resume for a National Park Service job is a little different than preparing one for other employers.
-When applying for federal jobs, it is better to:
+Applying for a National Park Service job is a little different than preparing one for other employers.
+When applying for federal jobs, you will need to take the following steps:

-- Include the specific dates you worked.
+- When building your resume Include the specific dates you worked.
 Be sure to list the amount of time you worked - for example, part-time or full-time - and the number of hours.

 - Rather than providing an overview of your work, describe the complexity and details of the jobs you worked.
 Unlike most resume-writing books, explain in detail your duties.

-- Specify the amount of supervision you received.
+- Specify the amount of supervision you received or the number of employees you supervised.

 Here are some suggestions to apply for a job with National Park Service units.
-Submittal requirements may vary depending on the announcement, so be sure to check with the personnel office announcing the position for specific requirements.
+Submittal requirements may vary depending on the announcement, so be sure to check the job announcement for the position for specific requirements.

 Step 1: Obtain a vacancy announcement